cnstlungu/portable-data-stack-mage/README.md

 ## Setup

-1. Rename `.env.example` file to `.env` and set your desired password.
+1. Rename `.env.example` file to `.env` and set your desired Superset password.
 Remember to never commit files containing passwords or any other sensitive information.

 2. Rename `shared/db/datamart.duckdb.example` to `shared/db/datamart.duckdb` or init an empty database file there with that name.